Scarlet Diva: Production

 Scarlet Diva was shot entirely on digital video, making it among the earliest feature films to be created with this technology.

-Though penetration isn't explicitly showed, Asia Argento revealed the sex scenes went way beyond acting.
+Though penetration isn't explicitly shown, Asia Argento revealed the sex scenes went way beyond acting.
 "It's true, the sex scenes are real.
 But I wasn't interested in penetration.
 I was interested in showing what the real sex did to the faces and the bodies of the actors," she said.